LuchoBazz/quicktest/website/docs/getting-started/configuration.md

 ### `check_installed: String` Field

-Command to verify that the program with which the programming language is going to be executed is installed locally
+Command to verify that the program required to execute the programming language is installed locally.

 * _Required:_ `true`
 * _Example:_